’The Social Network’ At 10: Looking Back At The Creation Of A Monster

 — 🦋💙 The Pron Queen 💙💍 (@The_Pron_Queen) August 21, 2020

 I’d love to lay the sexification of Mark Zuckerberg (everyone’s favorite alabaster AI bot) at the feet of Aaron Sorkin, whose chief skill even long before The Social Network had been his ability to write catchy screeds into the mouths of prickly nerds.
 For my money, I love a good dumbass whisperer, like Richard Linklater or Nicholas Pileggi or the writers of The Sopranos, capable of cobbling together smart, hilarious dialogue out of interactions between people who really aren’t that smart.
-Sorkin does the essentially the opposite, which is to say, a kind of competence porn, where characters much smarter and more articulate than us converse in ways we wish we could, like extended, stylized staircase wit.
+Sorkin does the essentially the opposite, a kind of competence porn where characters much smarter and more articulate than us converse in ways we wish we could, like extended, stylized staircase wit.
 Sorkin isn’t the only one who writes this way (Good Will Hunting might be the apotheosis of the genre) and while his style is easily parodied (ahem) it’s hard to deny that he’s very good at it (even if his characters are all kind of assholey in a way that you eventually come to think of as autobiographical).

 More than likely though, this juiced-up, sexified conception of Mark Zuckerberg most belongs to Ben Mezrich, the author who wrote The Accidental Billionaires: The Founding of Facebook, A Tale of Sex, Money, Genius, and Betrayal, the book on which The Social Network was based.
 Written in Truman Capote, novelized non-fiction style (which is to say, supposedly based on exhaustive research, but unsourced and written like narrative fiction), it too was full of imagined scenes and imagined dialogue representing supposedly true events, seeming thoroughly sensationalized.
 Sample prose: “Time was only another tool of the establishment to Mark.”